AyeshaUlde/AyeshaUlde.github.io/_pages/about.md

 Hello there! :wave:

 I am a fifth-year Interdisciplinary Dual Degree (B.Tech. in [Metallurgical & Materials Engineering](http://mme.iitm.ac.in/) & M.Tech. in Computational Engineering) at [IIT Madras](https://www.iitm.ac.in/).
-I am interested in the applications of AI and statistics in Materials Science.
+I am interested in Computational Materials Science, particularly Machine Learning applications at the atomic scale.

-My main research interests are:
+My broad research interests are:
 * Materials Informatics
-* Atomistic modelling
+* Atomistic Modeling
-* Solid-state physics
+* Solid-state Physics
 * High-Performance Computing

-In my leisure time, I enjoy reading books, baking and cycling through the scenic IIT Madras campus with my friends.
+In my leisure time, I enjoy reading books, baking, and cycling through the scenic IIT Madras campus with my friends.
+I also love exploring museums and trying new food.

 <!--- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. --->